youngjeong46/travel-recommender/README.md

 The structure of the project organization is adapted from Cliff Clive's [DataScienceMVP](https://github.com/cliffclive/datasciencemvp), which itself is adapted from the famous Data Science project structure from Cookiecutters that you can access [here](https://github.com/drivendata/cookiecutter-data-science/).

 ```
-    ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
-    ├── main.py            <- The top-level src code for this project.
     ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── results            <- Trained and serialized models, model predictions, or model summaries